Penny Smith (sport shooter)

 Penny Smith (born 21 April 1995) is an Australian sports shooter.

+Career

 Smith competed in the women's trap event and also the team event with Thomas Grice at the 2020 Summer Olympics.
 She did not score sufficient points in either event to advance past qualification.

+3 years later, Smith competed in the women's trap event at the 2024 Summer Olympics.
+Smith finished the qualification round in a three-way tie for sixth, but won a shoot-off to progress to the final.
+Smith won her first Olympic medal by coming third to claim the bronze.